abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

   * - **NATIVE_GATES**
     - List of Native Gates
     - No
-    - The MAX_DEPTH could be improved significantly by having the definition of native gates here.
+    - The **MAX_DEPTH** could be improved significantly by providing the definition of native gates here.
 Effect: Users will benefit from longer circuits.
   * - **GATE_TIMES**
     - The duration of the gates in **NATIVE_GATES**
     - No